PhDoanh/doanhanma/README.md

 # Hello World

 TODOs
+- [ ] Add graph view button for desktop only
-- [ ] Add scroll to top for mobile views
+- [ ] Add scroll to top for mobile only
-- [ ] Navigation with dropdown menu on header
+- [x] Navigation with dropdown menu on header
 - [x] change favicon and web brand
 - [x] sticky header
 - [x] localize vi-VN